mgsantiago-10g/c-plus/README.md

  - Standarized mechanisms for serialization/deserialization of data structures.
  - Have a minimal set of primitive types (value-types and referenced-types).
  - Consistent syntax in order to avoid programmers to write code in different ways to perform same behaviour.
  - Clear policy of memory management and concurrency facilities.
+ - No low-level facilities like pointers and keywords for memory manipulation.

 Language technology
 -------------------